witblack/G3nius-Tools-Sploit/README.md

 # G3nius Tools <img src="http://i.imgur.com/Cj4rMrS.gif" height="40" alt="G3nius Tools" title="We Are G3nius !"/>
-G3nius tools is a powerfull Semi-open source ( Not free software ) hack and security tool with many lot of plugins.
-Also you can customize ( or write them and sell in market ) your plugins or use in app updater.
+G3nius tools is a powerful Semi-open source ( Not free-software , GNU License ) hack and security tool with lot of plugins.
+Also you can customize ( or write them and sell in market ) your plugins, It's have in app updater to easily usage.
-It's just for showing advanced hacking and security weakness. <b>Not for damage to human rights.</b>
+It's just for showing advanced hacking and security weakness. <b>Not for damaging human rights.</b>

 # First usage:
 G3nius Tools is a tool for hack and security.
-It's have a launcher for run plugins and connect deepends to them.
+It's have a launcher for run plugins and connect dependency files to them.
-For first use ( Premium or Normally version )  you need install python 2 or 3 and deepends on your System.
-But Operation systems is very diferint.
+For first use ( Premium or Free version )  you need install python 2 or 3 and deepends on your System.
+But Operation systems is very different.

-      We are supporting Systems:
+      We're supporting Systems:
             - Linux
             - Windows
             - BSD